As Tripura grapples with post-poll violence, opposition accuses BJP of unleashing mayhem

 Opposition blame BJP

-The CPI (M) and Congress, for their part, have blamed BJP workers of unleashing violence after the party’s victory.
-“After the elections, they have vandalised more than 15 of our offices, our workers and their property have been targetted during their victory processions,” claimed Pabitra Kar, a senior leader of the Left party.
+The CPI (M) and Congress, for their part, have blamed BJP workers for unleashing violence after the party’s victory.
+“After the elections, they have vandalised more than 15 of our offices, our workers and their property have been targeted during their victory processions,” claimed Pabitra Kar, a senior leader of the Left party.
 “Every day it is happening and not only us they are targeting Congress offices also.”

-The Congress made similar allegations, but said most attackers were previously affiliated to the CPI (M).
-“They were criminal elements who were with the communists, and were inducted into the BJP,” alleged the Congress’s state president, Pradyot Bikram Manikya Debbarman.
+The Congress made similar allegations but said most attackers were previously affiliated to the CPI (M).
+“They were criminal elements who were with the communists and were inducted into the BJP,” alleged the Congress’s state president, Pradyot Bikram Manikya Debbarman.
 “Now, in the name of victory, and under the protection of the police, they are settling personal scores.
 Around 300 of our workers have been hospitalised, 250 homes and 100 shops of our supporters burnt.”

 The Congress has initiated a crisis fund for the aid of its injured workers.